In the business world, there are varieties of teams and it differs from industry to industry.

 The whole team structure would change if we talk about the cloud computing industry.

-But particularly it’s the SaaS team that comes off as an odd man out.
+But particularly it’s the SaaS Go-to-Market Strategy that comes off as an odd man out.

 It’s a team that reeks of execution, expertise, growth among other attributes.